Meizhen2023/SARID/README.md

 ```
 @{
-  title={Towards Rainfall Intensity Estimation using Surveillance Audio: A Dataset and Baseline},
+  title={Estimating rainfall intensity based on surveillance audio and deep-learning},
   author={Meizhen WANG, Mingzheng CHEN, Ziran WANG, Yuxuan GUO, Xuejun LIU*},
-  booktitle={**},
-  pages={**},
-  year={2023}
+  booktitle={Environmental Science and Ecotechnology},
+  volume={22}
 }
 ```

 ## Demo
+1. Run the "Acoustic feature extraction" part in data_processing.py to generate the features (formatted in .npy) and labels (formatted in .csv).
+2. Run the baseline.py to train and test the model (see details below).

-Demo code and several images are provided, after you obtain "model_epoch_best_R.ckpt" by downloading or training, the "dataprocessing.py" is used to process the audio data (including the acoustic feature extraction, tran/test splitting, etc., for example, if you want to generate a train/test dataset yourself, you can directly run the code of preprocessing function in data_processing.py,).
+Demo code and several images are provided after you obtain "model_epoch_best_R.ckpt" by downloading or training the model yourself, the "dataprocessing.py" is used to process the audio data (including the acoustic feature extraction, train/test splitting, etc., for the feature preparation, you only need to run the "Acoustic feature extraction" part in data_processing.py).
 The "baseline.py" includes the model structure and training process (Due to the different features (MFCC, Mel, STFT) and different networks (CNN, LSTM, Transformer), you need to change some settings in the code, specifically the parameters of dimension to make sure that the model input's dimension matches the feature dimension, the detail setting could be seen in the code).

 ## Training instructions